percyfal/ratatosk/README.md

 * The previous issue is related to the wish for a dry run: basically want to generate a picture of the workflow

-* Add pm.luigi.pipelines in which pipeline wrappers are put.
+* Add ratatosk.pipelines in which pipeline wrappers are put.
 In the main script then import different pre-defined pipelines so one could change them via the command line following luigi rules